52binge/hexo-theme-blairos/README.md

 # Blairos

-Jacman is a fresh looking and responsive theme for [Hexo](http://hexo.io) with more features and some build-in service and some libin's style based on [Minos](https://github.com/ppoffice/).
+Blairos is a fresh looking and responsive theme for [Hexo](http://hexo.io) with more features and some build-in service and some libin's style based on [Minos](https://github.com/ppoffice/).

 **Blairos support Hexo 3.0 now !**